DirkJMartens/AT89S8252-programmer-Arduino-shield/README.md

 A few additional pointers:
 --------------------------
-- AVRDUDE does not have the config file for the AT89S8252 so USBasp cannot be used
+- AVRDUDE does not have the config file for the AT89S8252 but there are some modified versions available on the internet
 - The most basic circuit the AT89S8252 needs to operate is:
 	- Supply power through GND on pin 20 and Vcc on pin 40
 	- A crystal between pins 18 and 19 _OR_ a TCXO on pin 19 with pin 18 not connected (max 24 MHz)